gmfrees/TonexOneController/TaskList.md

 ##Direct Preset load from footswitch
-Add ability to load preset X from a footswitch press.<br> Possibly via adding a new Midi CC value where the argument is a preset number.
+Add ability to load preset X from a footswitch press.<br>

 ## Support for multiple Bluetooth devices
 Allow at least two simultaneous BT devices to be connected.